About adaptive coding on countable alphabets

+The non-decreasing hazard rate assumption has far reaching implications concerning the slow variation property of the quantile function of the envelope distribution (Section \ref{sec:slow-variation}) that prove instrumental in the derivation of matching lower bounds for the minimax redundancy of the corresponding envelope classes.
+In Section \ref{sec:minimax-redundancies}, we revisit the powerful results concerning extensions of minimax redundancy by \citet{MR1604481}.
+Advanced results from regular variation theory shed new light on the small classes where the lower bounds from \citep{MR1604481} are known to be tight

-Borrowing ideas from extreme value theory, we prove that if the envelope distribution function has finite and non decreasing hazard rate (defined in Section~\ref{sec:hazard}): i) an explicit formula connects the minimax redundancy and the envelope distribution; ii) the \textsc{ac}-code achieves the minimax redundancy, that is the \textsc{ac}-code is adaptive with respect to the collection of envelope classes with finite and non decreasing hazard rate.
+In words, borrowing ideas from extreme value theory \citep{FalHusRei11,HaaFei06,MR2108013,Res87}, we prove that if the envelope distribution function has finite and non decreasing hazard rate (defined in Section~\ref{sec:hazard}): i) an explicit formula connects the minimax redundancy and the envelope distribution; ii) the \textsc{ac}-code asymptotically achieves the minimax redundancy, that is the \textsc{ac}-code is adaptive with respect to the collection of envelope classes with finite and non decreasing hazard rate.

 The paper is organized as follows.
+Section~\ref{sec:ac-code} describes the \textsc{ac}-code.
 Section~\ref{sec:hazard} provides notation and definitions concerning hazard rates.
-Section~\ref{sec:ac-code} describes the \textsc{ac}-code.
 The main result concerning the adaptivity of the \textsc{ac}-code over classes with envelopes with finite and non-decreasing hazard rate is stated in Section~\ref{sec:main-result}.
 The minimax redundancy of source classes defined by envelopes with finite and non-decreasing hazard rate is characterized in Section~\ref{sec:minimax-redundancies}.
 Section~\ref{sec:redundancy-ac-code} is dedicated to the characterization of the redundancy of the \textsc{ac}-code over source classes defined by envelopes with finite and non-decreasing hazard rate.
-Proofs are given in the Appendix.